 Preventive Care Can Fight Back Against Colds and Disease

 There are many studies linking stress to the development or worsening of disease and one study in particular linking poor sleep quality to a lowered resistance to colds.
 Depression and anxiety have also been linked to viral diseases.
 The better your primary care doctor knows you and what you’ve been dealing with, the more tools they can give you to help prevent frequent colds and flu.
 Another way to keep colds and flu at bay?
 Treat symptoms immediately so your body can recover as fast as possible.
-Theraflu’s hot liquid powder is a soothing, powerful medicine that treats your worst cold and flu symptoms so you can keep powering through your day and bounce back quickly.
+Theraflu’s Hot Liquid Powder offer powerful relief from cold and flu symptoms.
+The active ingredients in Theraflu Hot Liquid Powder products get to work fast, enabling powerful relief from cold and flu symptoms.

 You’ll Feel Supported (and Less Fearful)